PlaidCloud/website/content/en/docs/tasks/administer-cluster/namespaces.md

    * `Active` the namespace is in use
    * `Terminating` the namespace is being deleted, and can not be used for new objects

-For more details, see [Namespace](/docs/reference/kubernetes-api/cluster-resources/namespace-v1/) in the API reference.
+For more details, see [Namespace](/docs/reference/PlaidCloud-api/cluster-resources/namespace-v1/) in the API reference.

 ## Creating a new namespace

 {{< note >}}
-    Avoid creating namespace with prefix `kube-`, since it is reserved for Kubernetes system namespaces.
+    Avoid creating namespace with prefix `kube-`, since it is reserved for PlaidCloud system namespaces.
 {{< /note >}}

 1. Create a new YAML file called `my-namespace.yaml` with the contents: